The stochastic primitive equations with non-isothermal turbulent pressure: Physical derivations

 \section{Physical derivations}

-In this section we derive the primitive equations with non--isothermal turbulent pressure \eqref{eq:primitive_full}.
-In the deterministic framework, the primitive equations are derived from the \emph{compressible} Navier--Stokes equations by means of the \emph{Boussinsesq} and \emph{hydrostatic approximations}.
+In this section, we derive the primitive equations with non-isothermal turbulent pressure \eqref{eq:primitive_full}.
+In the deterministic framework, the primitive equations are derived from the \emph{compressible} Navier-Stokes equations by means of the \emph{Boussinsesq} and \emph{hydrostatic approximations}.
 In the current section, following the same path, we propose two derivations of \eqref{eq:primitive_full} both based on suitable stochastic variants of these approximations.
-In the first derivation, given in Subsections \ref{ss:boussinesq_approx}--\ref{ss:hydrostatic_approx}, we motivate the noise leading to the non--isothermal turbulence balance \eqref{eq:primitive_full_5} by borrowing ideas from stochastic climate modeling (see e.g.\ \cite{MTVE01,AFP21} and the reference therein).
-In the second one, worked out in Subsection \ref{ss:derivation_two_scale}, we derive \eqref{eq:primitive_full} by looking at the Navier--Stokes equations as a two--scale system, where large and small scales are given by the horizontal and vertical ones, respectively; see Figure \ref{fig:domain}.
+In the first derivation, given in Subsections \ref{ss:boussinesq_approx}-\ref{ss:hydrostatic_approx}, we motivate the noise leading to the non-isothermal turbulence balance \eqref{eq:primitive_full_4} by borrowing ideas from stochastic climate modelling (see e.g.\ \cite{AFP21,MTVE01} and the reference therein).
+In the second one, worked out in Subsection \ref{ss:derivation_two_scale}, we derive \eqref{eq:primitive_full} by looking at the Navier-Stokes equations as a two-scale system, where large and small scales are given by the horizontal and vertical ones, respectively; see Figure \ref{fig:domain}.
 As explained in Subsection \ref{ss:novelty} (see the text around \eqref{eq:gradient_sigma_n}), the presence of $\T$ in the balance \eqref{eq:primitive_full_4} gives rise to a gradient type noise for the unknown $\int_{-h}^{\cdot}\T\,\dd \zeta$ in the equations for the horizontal part of the velocity field $v$.
-Hence, the two--scale viewpoint is somehow in accordance with the results obtained in \cite{FlaPa21,DP22_two_scale} where an additive noise on the small scale dynamics give rise to a transport (or gradient) noise on the large scale dynamics.
-For exposition convenience, in the first derivation in Subsections \ref{ss:boussinesq_approx}--\ref{ss:hydrostatic_approx}, we do not consider transport noise in order to emphasize the natural appearance of the non-isothermal turbulent balance \eqref{eq:primitive_full_4}.
-The former is included in the second derivation in Subsection \ref{ss:derivation_two_scale}.
-Let us anticipate that the derivations below also naturally lead to $x_3$-independence of $(\ktwon,\phi_n^j,\psi_n^j)$ for $j\in \{1,2\}$ used in our global well-posedness results of Theorems \ref{t:intro} and \ref{t:global_primitive_strong_strong}, see Remarks \ref{r:sigma_independence}--\ref{r:phi_independence}.
+Hence, the two-scale viewpoint is somehow in accordance with the results obtained in \cite{DP22_two_scale,FlaPa21}, where an additive noise on small-scale dynamics gives rise to a transport (or gradient) noise on large-scale ones.
+For exposition convenience, in the first derivation of Subsections \ref{ss:boussinesq_approx}-\ref{ss:hydrostatic_approx}, to emphasise the natural appearance of the non-isothermal turbulent balance \eqref{eq:primitive_full_4}, we do not consider transport noise in the equations for the velocity.
+The former is included in the second derivation of Subsection \ref{ss:derivation_two_scale}.
+Let us anticipate that the derivations below also naturally lead to $x_3$-independence of $(\ktwon,\phi_n^j,\psi_n^j)$ for $j\in \{1,2\}$ used in our global well-posedness results of Theorems \ref{t:intro} and \ref{t:global_primitive_strong_strong}, see Remarks \ref{r:sigma_independence}-\ref{r:phi_independence}.
+Finally, we mention that the primitive equations for the ocean are often formulated by adding an equation for the salinity.
+We do not consider this here, as the equation for the salinity has the same structure as the one for $\T$ and does not provide any new mathematical difficulty (see e.g.\ \cite{HHK16_salinity} and the reference therein).